 We surgically treat the full spectrum of neurological conditions and injuries with the latest procedures:

 When medication isn’t enough, a number of different surgical options may help alleviate a child’s seizures.
 The most common procedure removes the part of the brain that is causing seizures or disconnects certain nerve pathways that spread the seizure impulses.
+We also offer deep brain stimulation and laser ablation therapy for epilepsy.
 We were among the first to perform a less invasive surgical option that places a vagus nerve stimulation device in a patient’s chest – much like a pacemaker – and sends pulses that minimize seizures.
 Learn more about epilepsy surgery.

 Cerebral Palsy and Spasticity